Moddable-OpenSource/moddable/documentation/network/network.md

 ### `constructor(dictionary)`

 A new WebSocket `Server` is configured using a dictionary of properties.
 The dictionary is a super-set of the `Listener` dictionary.
 The server is a Socket Listener.
 If no port is provided in the dictionary, port 80 is used.
+If port is set to `null`, no listener is created which is useful when sharing a listener with an http server (see `attach` below).

 At this time, the WebSocket `Server` does not define any additional properties for the dictionary.